joroscha/ismproject/README.md

     o	Input:
         	txt pipe delimited file.
 Each row of the input data constitutes information regarding a customer and his/her behavior.
-        	User input to define the threshold for probability that will be applied to define when a customer is going to upgrade
+        	2 .py files, one for the Random Forest model and other for SVM 	User input to define the threshold for probability that will be applied to define when a customer is going to upgrade

     o	Output: